NatchanonChittragorn/NatchanonChittragorn/README.md

 - Introduction to Python, Codecademy

 ## Education
-- Bachelor of Science in Data Science and Analytics, XYZ University, [Expected graduation date]
+- Bachelor of Art in Computer for Communication, Srinakharinwirot University, [30/05/2024]

 ## Contact Me
-Feel free to connect with me on LinkedIn or email me at [your-email-address] if you have any questions or would like to collaborate on a project.
+Feel free to connect with me on LinkedIn or email me at [nenoncn@gmail.com] if you have any questions or would like to collaborate on a project.
 Thanks for visiting my profile!

 <!--